 Ronaldinho then switched to the number 10 jersey for PSG in the 2002-2003 season.

-Though, he didn't quite perform as well as the season before, Ronaldinho was still scoring goals and tearing defenses apart throughout the season.
+Though, he didn't quite perform as well as the season before, he was still scoring goals and tearing defenses apart throughout the season.

 However, PSG came in poorly in 11th place that year, despite Ronaldinho's talent.
 He was soon ready for a transfer.

-Once at Barcelona, Ronaldinho crated a name for himself among the greatest soccer players of all time.
+Once at Barcelona, he created a name for himself as one of the greatest soccer players of all time.

 In 2004 he won the FIFA World Player of the Year.
 He also won his first league title in the 2004-2005 season.

-The following year (2005: possibly the most important year in this Ronaldinho biography), he won a number of awards including:
+The following year (2005: possibly the most important year of his career), he won a number of awards including:

 He also won his second league title in the 2005-2006 season.

-In 2006, he joined the Brazilian World Cup squad again, joining another Brazilian super star, Kaká.
+In 2006, he was on the Brazilian World Cup squad again, joining another Brazilian super star, Kaká.
 This time the team was somewhat of a disappointment as they were knocked out of the tournament by France in the quarter-finals.

-He was accused of not being fit (these accusations were not without base as he was no longer in the kind of shape he had formerly been in), and was down with injuries for a portion of the 2007-08 season.
+He was accused of not being fit.
+The accusations were not without basis as he was no longer in the kind of shape he had formerly been in.
+Soon he was down with injuries for a portion of the 2007-08 season.

 Toward the end of the 2008 season he was transferred to the large Italian club, AC Milan, for €21 million.